firefly-oss/lib-plugin-manager/lib-plugin-manager-core/src/test/java/com/firefly/core/plugin/util/README.md

 # Utility Classes Tests

-This package contains tests for the utility classes in the `com.catalis.core.plugin.util` package.
+This package contains tests for the utility classes in the `com.firefly.core.plugin.util` package.

 ## VersionUtilsTest